saawsm/SW32/docs/building.md

 - The "P" marking on each transformer (T1, T2, T3, and T4) should face towards J3 (CH_OUT).
 We are using the transformers in reverse, the primaries going to outputs.
 - The 4x MOSFETs (Q1, Q4, Q7, and Q10) should have the exposed metal pad facing towards the transformers.

+??? warning "MOSFET Metal Pads"
+    Ensure that the exposed metal pads of each MOSFET (Q1, Q4, Q7, and Q10) are not touching one another.
+Recommend to solder one leg of each MOSFET first, so the spacing/clearance can be adjusted easily, before soldering the remaining legs.
+A high-temp non-conductive separator between each pad might also be a wise addition (e.g. polyimide tape).

+??? warning "Vibration"
+    If the box is going to be subjected to vibrations, securing the MOSFETs to the PCB is also recommended.
+This will prevent the legs from breaking due to metal fatigue.

 Fully assembled board:

 ![Output Board - Top - Assembled](assets/images/output_board_top_assembled.jpg){ loading="lazy" width="441" align="left" }